Guidebook/api-docs/source/v1.1/includes/_messages.md

 ---------       | ------- | -----------
 id              | integer  | An unique identifier for your `Message`. attachment_object | string | A string indicating the content type and id of the object.
-Ex. schedule.session:321 segmented_push_options | JSON | A dictionary listing the targets your message will be sent to.
+Ex. schedule.session:321 segmented_push_options | string | A dictionary listing the targets your message will be sent to.

 ### Filtering data by `Guide` id and other fields